 Appointed by Arafat to Cabinet as PA Minister for Local Government in 1994.
 Criticised at grassroots for failure to bring about local elections (possibly out of fear of a good showing by Hamas, which initially boycotted national elections, but was willing to contest local ones).
 Has a long history with militants on his own side, ever since his first advocating a negotiated solution: e.g. family threatened by Hamas gunmen in Feb 93 home invasion while he was absent in Syria, and numerous death threats.

-Erekat was a close ally of Rajoub till Rajoub's fall in 2002.
+Erekat was a close ally of Rajoub till Rajoub's fall from favour with Arafat in 2002.
 Subsequently he was one of the "Gang of Five" (with Hassan Asfour, Muhammad Dahlan, Muhammad Rashid and Nabil Sha'ath) that effectively ran the PA while Arafat was besieged between March and May 2002.
 Named by Arafat as one of five "future leaders of the Palestinian people" who should assume power in the event of Arafat's death during the siege.
 (Abu Mazen, Abu Ala, Mohammed Dahlan and Yasser Abed Rabbo were the others).
 Despite his lack of a military background, he was approached by Ramallah Tanzim to represent them in ceasefire talks in the absence of Barghouti (2002).
 Always stayed publicly very loyal to Arafat, incl the power struggle with Abu Mazen; though he played a leading role (with Ahmed Qureia) in mediation efforts between the two, and was used by Abu Mazen as a conduit to the Americans.
-His priority seemed to be to keep the PA intact and functioning constitutionally, with Arafat as the key to preserving Palestinian unity.

 Erekat has been one of very few senior PA figures to escape charges of corruption.
 Tends to make enemies inside Fatah by speaking bluntly, especially against the older generation PLO who returned from Tunis, whom he has accused of reducing the people of the Occupied Territories to economic ruin.
 He was a supporter in the PLC of the anti-corruption "Where did you get that?" legislation, and accused Parliamentary colleagues of taking kickbacks from Arafat in a public outburst at the PLC.